sujitojha1/gemini-study-buddy/README.md

 - **One-click summaries** – distill complex pages into digestible bullet points and actionable takeaways.
 - **AI-generated flashcards** – create 6-10 question/answer pairs in Markdown that you can copy into your favourite spaced repetition tool.
 - **Quick quizzes** – produce five multiple-choice questions with explanations to reinforce understanding.
-- **Environment-based API key** – keep your Gemini API key in `extension/.env` or paste it at runtime; the extension never stores it in Chrome Sync.
+- **In-popup API key entry** – paste your Gemini API key directly into the popup; it only lives for the current session and never leaves your device.

 ## Requirements